What do digital cameras use to see color

 Digital cameras use color filters to capture the different colors in a scene.
 These filters are placed in front of the camera sensor and help separate the light into red, green, and blue components.
 Each pixel on the sensor is then able to capture the intensity of one of these colors, allowing the camera to recreate a full-color image.

-See also What is not found in a digital camera
+See also What is the history of digital cameras

 RGB Filter Array: Most digital cameras use an RGB filter array, where each pixel on the sensor is covered by a red, green, or blue filter.
 This allows the camera to capture the three primary colors and combine them to create a full-color image.